 March: Risk Management - From theory to practice

 The explosion of digital data is revolutionising the business world.
 Organisations are increasingly expected to make their decisions based on robust data analytics as opposed to intuition and experience.
 Decision-making is expected to be done close to real-time or to be embedded into the day-to-day operations.
 Data can add value to every part of the value chain or at each stage of the decision-making process.
 During this workshop, we will share real case studies on various aspects of big data as well as the latest trends in data analytics.
 At the end of the workshop, participants will understand what data analytics mean to their business and how their organisations can derive benefits.

-April: Investment Funds - An introduction
+April: Investment Funds - Risks, trends and practices

 In today’s world, there’s no place to hide.
 Risk is everywhere.
 Every stage in an organisation’s business cycle is touched by risk.
 New risks are emerging.
 How can the board of directors and management build resilience in their organisation?
 Enterprise risk management (‘ERM’) may be the solution.
 This workshop will explore how risk management can help organisations achieve their strategic objectives, what it takes to develop a risk culture and how management should set their risk parameters.
 At the end of the workshop, participants will be able to identify, evaluate and respond to risks, with a view to embedding ERM into the DNA of an organisation.

 May: Shifting the balance of tax policy - The hidden cost to doing business